 Recent years have seen a number of studies on the geography of political support, including political trust.
 Some country-specific studies indicate the significance of urban-rural location.
-Stein et al (2019) show for Norway that rurality is associated with lesser trust in national politicians.
-For the UK, McKay (2019) and McKay, Jennings and Stoker (2021) find that low population density was a significant predictor of beliefs that politicians/government do not care about or listen to one's area.
-This pattern has been replicated in broader Europe-wide studies by Kenny and Luca (2021), Mitsch et al (2021), and Lago (2022), who use European Social Survey data to demonstrate that, across the region, respondents living in a 'farm/home in the countryside' are less trusting and less satisfied with democracy than those in 'a big city', particularly in Southern Europe and post-GFC, and in countries with higher urbanisation on average.
+Stein et al. (2019) show for Norway that rurality is associated with lower trust in national politicians.
+For the UK, McKay (2019) and McKay et al. (2021) find that low population density is a significant predictor of beliefs that politicians/government do not care about or listen to one's area.
+This pattern has been replicated in broader Europe-wide studies by Kenny and Luca (2021), Mitsch et al. (2021), and Lago (2022), who use European Social Survey data to demonstrate that, across the region, respondents living in a 'farm/home in the countryside' are less trusting and less satisfied with democracy than those in 'a big city', particularly in Southern Europe, in countries with higher urbanisation on average, and after the Great Financial Crisis of 2007-08

 However, should we hold the same expectations for the developing world?
 On the one hand, some have argued for the geography of discontent as a more-or-less global phenomenon.
 Rodríguez-Pose (2018) argues that rural discontent has become entrenched in many emerging markets, where ruralites are also relative 'losers of globalisation'.
 They cite a number of examples across regions, including Latin American countries in general, Nigeria, Indonesia, and especially Thailand, where the poorer rural areas support the populist democrat 'red shirts' and former Prime Minister Thaksin Shinawatra, while more affluent urban areas align with reactionary royalist 'yellow shirts'.
 On the other hand, indications to date from empirical research on the developing world are surprising.
-In China, Wang and You (2016) find that ruralites tend to be more trusting of government institutions, while in Africa and Latin America Brinkerhoff et al (2018) and Bland et al (2021) show that those living further from urban centres were more likely to trust.
+In China, Wang and You (2016) find that ruralites tend to be more trusting of government institutions, while in Africa and Latin America Brinkerhoff et al. (2018) and Bland et al. (2021) show that those living further from urban centres are more likely to trust.

 This leaves a substantial puzzle, and raises questions about whether developed and developing areas of the world may have different geographies of trust.
 To clarify expectations, we return to established, core theories of political trust, which point to diverse influences on trust which are less often discussed in the literature on urban-rural divides.
-When judging the trustworthiness of a person or an institution, three factors about them regularly come into focus: 'competence', 'benevolence' and 'integrity' (Mayer et al, 1995).
-Research using factor analysis has shown that diverse judgments of an actor can be reduced to these three dimensions (Grimmelikhuijsen and

-Knies, 2017), which each predict an overall trust judgment (Devine et al, 2020).
+When judging the trustworthiness of a person or an institution, three factors about them regularly come into focus: 'competence', 'benevolence' and 'integrity' (Mayer et al., 1995).
+Research using factor analysis has shown that diverse judgments of an actor can be reduced to these three dimensions (Grimmelikhuijsen & Knies, 2017), which each predict an overall trust judgment (Devine et al., 2020).
 In Table 1, we present our expectations of how differences in context between urban and rural settings might lead to different propensities to trust political leaders and governments, measured against the criteria of competence, benevolence and integrity.

-Arguably citizens' most fundamental demand of their political institutions is to demonstrate competence - to be 'capable, effective, skilful, and professional' (Grimmelikhuijsen and Knies, 2017, p.
+Arguably citizens' most fundamental demand of their political institutions is to demonstrate competence - to be 'capable, effective, skilful, and professional' (Grimmelikhuijsen & Knies, 2017, p.
 587).
-Competence is about whether the government has the ability to govern in any given policy domain, which is usually but not only signalled through policy outcomes (such as increasing wealth, reduced unemployment, etc).
-Given that there are almost limitless domains that a government could claim competence on, and no one can plausibly judge all of these, we suspect that citizens judge competence (i) over a domain that is particularly salient to them or society or (ii) by averaging over a range of considerations of domains of varying salience (Green and Jennings, 2017).
+Competence is about whether the government has the ability to govern in any given policy domain, which is usually but not only signalled through